 C.4 Market Context — Global Green Bond Issuance

-The broader green and sustainability-linked debt market provides essential context for airport financing opportunities.
+The broader green and sustainability-linked debt market provides context for airport financing opportunities.

 $670 billion in 2024 per Climate Bonds Initiative official provisional 2024 figures, with issuance growing from $500 billion in 2023 to $670 billion in 2024 (Climate Bonds Initiative).

-The broader labeled ESG+ market (green, social, sustainability, and sustainability-linked debt) reached approximately $1.1 trillion in issuance in 2024.
+According to Climate Bonds Initiative, the labeled ESG+ market reached $1.1 trillion in global issuance in 2024.

 $2 trillion cumulative to 2023 (Climate Bonds Initiative), reflecting decade-long market development.